mabruras/sqapi-plugins/README.md

 ```

 ##### Extra
-Within the blueprints, there will be some extra object available as default.
+Within the blueprints, there will be some extra objects available as default.
 These objects are made available in each blueprint when starting up sqAPI.

 ###### Config